DFHack/dfhack/docs/Compile.rst

 also get ``ccmake`` on distributions that split the cmake package into multiple parts.

-You also need perl and the XML::LibXML and XML::LibXSLT perl packages (for the code generation parts).
+You also need zlib, libsdl (1.2, not sdl2, like DF), perl, and the XML::LibXML and XML::LibXSLT perl packages (for the code generation parts).
 You should be able to find them in your distro repositories.

 To build `stonesense`, you'll also need OpenGL headers.